tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

     b. if the parent container width is ^^less^^ than the specified `max-width`, then the width of the element will be **100%** of the parent's container element width

 + `min-width: 400px` - constrain content width to a certain range

++ `aspect-ratio: auto/<ratio>;` - sets a ^^preferred aspect ratio^^ for the box, which will be used in the calculation of auto sizes and some other layout functions

+    !!! note "Syntax"

+        ```css
+        aspect-ratio: 1 / 1;

+        aspect-ratio: 1;

+        /*Global values*/
+        aspect-ratio: inherit;
+        aspect-ratio: initial;
+        aspect-ratio: revert;
+        aspect-ratio: revert-layer;
+        aspect-ratio: unset;
+        ```

+    !!! note "Values"

+        `auto` - [:simple-mdnwebdocs: Replaced elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element) with an intrinsic aspect ratio use that aspect ratio, otherwise the box has no preferred aspect ratio.
+Size calculations involving intrinsic aspect ratio always work with the *content box* dimensions.

+        `<ratio>` - The box's preferred aspect ratio is the specified ratio of `width / height`.
+If `height` and the preceding slash character are omitted, `height` defaults to `1`.
+Size calculations involving preferred aspect ratio work with the dimensions of the box specified by `box-sizing`.

 !!! note "Keeping aspect ratio of images"